 Proposed Project Schedule

 Currently, NTWMD is in the design phase of this project.
-The McKinney-Prosper Transfer Sewer Pipeline project will be constructed in three phases with the first construction phase scheduled to begin in the Spring of 2021.
+The McKinney-Prosper Transfer Sewer Pipeline project will be constructed in three phases.

 - Summer 2017-Summer 2021 – Project Design (Done in Phases)